Lost Pubs Of Plymouth

 Inn On The Green, Ham Green.
 Sadly, this pub closed and was demolished for housing at some time during the 2000s.

-Rock Salt Cafe & Brasserie, Stonehouse.
-Unlike most other pubs listed here, the former Mechanic’s Arms was closed and converted into a restaurant which is still trading today.
+Mechanic's Arms, Stonehouse.
+Unlike most other pubs listed here, the former Mechanic’s Arms was closed and converted into a restaurant which is still trading today as Rock Salt Cafe & Brasserie.

 Mutley Tavern, Mutley.
 Yet another pub which closed in the Mutley area and was converted into housing in 2011.
 For further details, please see Where Are They Now - Mutley Tavern